 With regard to International Students, if credit granted shortens the student's course, this will be reflected in the Student Offer Letter (as this is the contract with the student) and will be indicated on the Conformation of Enrolment issued for that student.
-Such students are reminded that a successful RPL application can affect their visa status and should they have any further queries in this regard, they are to contact the Department of Immigration and Border Protection (DIBP).
+Such students are reminded that a successful RPL or credit transfer application can affect their visa status and should they have any further queries in this regard, they are to contact the Department of Home Affairs.

-Where credit is granted to an international student during their course of study, and their period of study is shortened, the RTO will inform the Department of Education and DIBP through the use of PRISMS.
+Where credit is granted to an international student during their course of study, and their period of study is shortened, the RTO will inform the Department of Education and DHA through the use of PRISMS.